 Road Map Project – Competency-based Credits

-The Washington State School Directors' Association, the State Board of Education, and OSPI,
+The Washington State School Directors' Association, the State Board of Education (SBE), and OSPI developed a

-developed a model policy and procedure to guide school districts.
-The OSPI World Languages program supports districts as they adopt the model policy and procedure.
+sample policy and procedure to guide school districts.
+The World Languages program at OSPI supports districts as they adopt the

 School districts across the state offer testing during the school year.
 The goal is to make testing opportunities accessible to students and to support districts that would like to provide testing sites in their schools.